ShiJbey/minerva/docs/agent-behavior-systems.md

 # Minerva: Agent Behavior Systems

-Minerva considers agents and settlements to be agents operating within a shared multi-agent domain.
+Minerva considers agents and territories to be agents operating within a shared multi-agent domain.
 As such, each can perform various behaviors depending on their current state.
 Minerva uses utility-based AI calculations to determine what behaviors an agent wants to perform and if they are successful at it.